Residents in shock, as police retrieve lifeless body of newborn from gutter | Ghana News Agency

 The Ghana News Agency (GNA) learnt the police have since retrieved the body, from the gutter along the Sunyani-Zongo One-way around 0530 hours and since deposited it at a mortuary in Sunyani.

-Scores of residents rushed to catch a glimpse of the incident, when the GNA visited the scene, and the story had since remained a topical issue, as people wondered why somebody would dump such an innocent child.
+Scores of residents rushed to catch a glimpse of the incident when the GNA visited the scene, and the story has since remained a topical issue, as people wondered why somebody would dump such an innocent child.

 Mr Moro Salia, the Assemblyman for Zongo Electoral Area, confirmed the story, describing it as a barbaric act and called on the police to be expeditious in their investigation to seek justice for the innocent baby.